 Talk to your sales team about accurate data entry.

 It’s unacceptable to check Yes in the “Okay to email” field if the contact actually said No.* It’s also not enough to relay this to your team once and expect they’ll remember forever.
 Everyone’s human, so be sure to follow up with your team to ensure data is entered correctly at all times.

 *Note that there is a distinction between transactional emails and marketing emails.
 If someone gives your dealership their email address as a means of direct contact (person to person), that is not the same as explicit permission to send mass marketing emails.

 So, for instance, a salesperson could email a lead about a specific model they’ve asked about, but unless that lead has also given consent to receive your marketing emails, you shouldn’t send them your monthly lease offers as well.

 Where to Take Your Email Next

-If you’re looking for more help with your email strategy, check out season three of 9 Clouds Live, our on-demand video series that teaches you how to send the best email to the right contact at the right time.
+If you’re looking for more help with your email strategy, we can help you send the best emails to the right contacts at the right time.